create-next-quick

 Why create-next-quick?

-designed for developers who want more control and speed right from the start.
+create-next-app, designed for developers who want more control and speed right from the

 create-next-app |